 Hi there!
-My name is Troy Bird, and I am a college student at Utah Valley University currently studying English and Digital Media.
+My name is Troy Bird, and I am a freelance writer and wannabe author, previously a student at Utah Valley University and Arizone State University studying English and Digital Media.
 I love reading and telling stories, and I love drawing funny pictures.

 I suffer from bipolar disorder type-2 (the mostly depressive kind), and I lean on writing, the arts, and gaming to serve as therapy and to give me purpose.
 What’s most surprising about myself is that I’m not one to hesitate sharing what’s going on in my head.
 I’ll write about my experiences from time to time, and maybe someone will connect with what I have to say.
 I’m used to shouting into an empty room, but maybe there are people suffering just like I am through all the medications, side effects, extreme highs, extreme lows, and the roller coaster in between.
 I believe that life is always better with support, whether you have a mental illness or not.

 Why the title “Chains and Tales”?
-Chains, because I deal with a lot of mental ones that take a lot of time and patience to deal with.
+Well, “tales” is the easy part.
+I love telling stories, whether they be funny, sad, or intense.
+The “chains” part is a little trickier.
+I deal with a lot of mental ones that take a lot of time and patience to deal with.
 Yet the strong chains that seem to hold us down can also provide a form of support when the winds start to blow.
 A lot of people can relate to that, I think.
-And tales, because I want to develop what storytelling ability I have.
 So developing Chains and Tales will be a process.
 A process in humility and putting myself out there.

 Sometimes I like to contemplate my place in the universe and the inevitable entropic death of all things.
 Sometimes I like to meditate on the thought that the voice lines coming from cows in the cow level of Diablo 2 is, in fact, the epitome of comedy at three in the morning.

-Chains and Tales is drawn or written by Troy Bird, and unless utilizing Fair Use, is copyright Troy Bird 2018.
+Chains and Tales is drawn or written by Troy Bird, otherwise utilizing Fair Use and attributing where necessary.
 I really try to give credit where credit is due, so please let me know if anything I post for inspirational reasons needs creator mentions if I fail to make them.